 We’ve received lots of positive feedback on the Library through the NSS, and we continue to develop the space based on your input.

 We know students appreciate fast access to counselling and mental health services.
-That’s why the team increased its drop-in service and adapted sessions to make them more accessible and responsive.
+That’s why the team adapted their support to make it more accessible and responsive.

 Making your ideas happen